gwarzecha/find-a-book/README.md

   ## Description:

   Find A Book is an book search app that utilizes Google's book API to retrieve book data.
-The app was built using `React.js`, `Apollo` for server for server instatiation and `GraphQL` utilization, `MongoDB`, `Mongoose`, and starter code which provided the basic front-end UI. `React Router` is utilized to make the app a true single-page-application.
+The app was built using `MERN` stack, `Apollo` for server for server instatiation and `GraphQL` utilization, and starter code which provided the basic front-end UI. `React Router` is utilized to make the app a true single-page-application.

   ![gif](./assets/books.gif)